MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - provides AD domain controllers (DCs) running Windows Servers
 	- reachable by applications in VPC
 	- extend existing AD to on-premises using AD Trust
-- Simple AD: standalone managed directory
+- **Simple AD**: standalone managed directory
-	- basic AD features
+	- support Windows workloads that need basic AD features
 	- easer to manage EC2
 	- does not support trusts
-- AD Connector
+- **AD Connector**
 	- directory gateway for on-premises AD
 	- avoid caching information in the cloud
 	- allow on-premise users to log in to AWS using AD
+	- useful for on-premise applications
 	- join EC2 instances to existing AD domain
 	- scale across multiple AD connectors
 - Cloud Directory